finehq/fine/README.md

 ## Why Fine is awesome
-Fine lets you build and deploy custom AI Agents that can carry out various coding tasks for you and automate a great deal of your development workflows.
+Fine lets you build and deploy custom AI Agents that can carry out various coding tasks for you, and automate a great deal of your development workflows.
 Agents can generate boilerplate code, update your database schema, generate typings, manage APIs, and much more.

 ### Use cases